-Overall evaluation in fiscal 2019 Fiscal 2019 evaluations determined that membership in our Board of Directors was sufficiently diverse.
-They also indicated the Overall evaluation in Board of Directors' overall effectiveness was satisfactory due in part to its active discussions aimed at medium- to long-term fiscal 2019 growth in corporate value.
-Each director was found to have contributed his or her own knowledge to these discussions, which were primarily focused on points related to management strategy, including the Mid-term Management Plan.
-Future initiatives The Board of Directors will continue to conduct discussions concerning business strategies for each sector.
-At the same time, it will discuss the progress of our Mid-term Management Plan as appropriate while accounting Maintenance and for circumstances surrounding COVID-19. improvement of Board ▶ We are strengthening collaboration between the Board of Directors and the Nominating Committee while further of Director functions contributing to CEO succession planning (for example, expanding reports made to the Board of Directors through the Nominating Committee, enhancing coaching for successive and next-generation candidates) While accounting for circumstances surrounding COVID-19, we are improving our operational support system Enhancement of operational support of through the continuous sharing of information obtained through independent directors' visits to Hitachi Group the Board of Directors business premises and event participation. and improvement of its We will achieve further improvements related to the composition and content of materials, as well as to their practical aspects preliminary provision.
+Overall evaluation in fiscal 2019 Overall evaluation in fiscal 2019 evaluations determined that membership in our Board of Directors was sufficiently diverse.
+They also Board of Directors' overall effectiveness was satisfactory due in part to its active discussions aimed at medium- to growth in corporate value.
+Each director was found to have contributed his or her own knowledge to these discuss were primarily focused on points related to management strategy, including the Mid-term Management Plan.
+Future initiatives Maintenance and improvement of Board of Director functions The Board of Directors will continue to conduct discussions concerning business strategies for each sector.
+At the same time, it will discuss the progress of our Mid-term Management Plan as appropriate while accounting for circumstances surrounding COVID-19.
+We are strengthening collaboration between the Board of Directors and the Nominating Committee while further contributing to CEO succession planning (for example, expanding reports made to the Board of Directors through the Nominating Committee, enhancing coaching for successive and next-generation candidates).
+Enhancement of operational support of the Board of Directors and improvement of its practical aspects While accounting for circumstances surrounding COVID-19, we are improving our operational support system through the continuous sharing of information obtained through independent directors' visits to Hitachi Group business premises and event participation.
+We will achieve further improvements related to the composition and content of materials, as well as to their preliminary provision.